 Definition of double shootout

-A double shootout is mainly a sit’n’go with its own structure.
-Variations on the shootout mode are numerous.
-Mode shootout means that for the first round, only the winners on their respective tables will move on to the next round.
+A double shootout is mainly a sit'n'go with its own structure.
+There are many variations on the shootout mode.
+Shootout mode means that for the first round, only the winners on their respective tables will advance to the next round.
 Let's take an example to clarify.
-100 players enter a sit’n’go.
-The players are spread over 10 tables of 10 players.
-At this point, each table will be like a sit’n’go with 10 players in itself.
-We will have to wait until each of the 10 tables has found its winner before we can continue.
-Once there are only 10 players left (the 10 winners), we will bring them together on one table to compete against each other.
+100 players enter a sit'n'go.
+The players are divided into 10 tables of 10 players.
+At this point, each table will be like a 10 player sit'n'go.
+We will have to wait for each of the 10 tables to find a winner before continuing.
+Once there are only 10 players left (the 10 winners), we will bring them together on one table to play against each other.

-Usually, looking back at the example above, all 10 finalist players will receive a paid seat.
-These types of sit’n’go have a greater variance, but some find this variation more exciting.
-After winning your starting sit’n’go, you will play for $1000 in prize money if your entry was $10.
-Usually, if you win a $10 sit’n’go with 10 players, you will get $50.
-But here, you'll probably be guaranteed $70, even if you finish 10th.
-You could win $500 if you just won your "second" sit’n’go.
+Usually, if you think back to the example above, the 10 finalists will all get a payout.
+These types of sit'n'goes have a higher variance, but some find this variant more exciting.
+After winning your starting sit'n'go, you will play for $1000 in prize money if your entry was $10.
+Usually, if you win a $10 sit'n'go with 10 players, you'll get $50.
+But here, you're probably guaranteed $70, even if you finish 10th.
+You could win $500 if you only win your "second" sit'n'go.